-How to Make the Best Scalloped Potatoes for Christmas
+How to Make the Best Christmas Scalloped Potatoes

 Scalloped potatoes, also known as potatoes gratin or gratin dauphinoise, are always a welcome side dish at dinner, especially if you are making a meal for a special occasion.
 Serve this alongside your Christmas meal, and you can be sure everyone at the table will enjoy the wonderful flavors.